souri black olives 400g

 what can I do with the olive pits?

 We wash ours and then put them on a tray in the oven to dry.
-When we’ve got enough, we add them to the charcoal on the BBQ!
+When we’ve got enough, we add some to the charcoal on the BBQ!
 They burn really well.
 Many years ago in Lebanon it was common for mountain people to burn olive pits in a brazier to keep themselves and the coffee warm!

 From Lebanon to Bristol with a hint of Scotland